We welcome all religions and non-religious families and staff members who align with our Christian values of trust, honesty, inclusion and respect.

 Play clothes only please.
 They will get muddy, paint (even if wearing an apron!), food mess, holes and wet.
 We are committed to a ‘good’ time not a ‘tidy’ time so expect the worst and buy sturdy shoes, no ‘designer’ wear and a few changes of clothes is a must, especially when toilet training.

-Leave a bag of spare play clothes (X3) in a small ruck sack and daily check / restock as needed when you have wet or soiled clothes to wash, shoes to replace e.g. with boots.
+Leave a bag of spare play clothes (X3), hat, drink bottle and any medication in a small ruck sack and daily check / restock as needed when you have wet or soiled clothes to wash, shoes to replace e.g. with boots.
 Bring in weather appropriate clothing daily as we will play and learn outside for much of the day, go exploring on nature walks and visiting our local community.

 Please click here and this will take you to the right page on our website.